 How to Choose the Right Sugar for Your Baking

 All green plants produce sugar, but most sugars you find in the grocery store are products of sugarcane and/or sugar beet plants.
 Through adjustments in the processing, crystallizing, and drying of the sugar, and varying the level of molasses left in or added back, different sugar varieties are possible.
 So how do you know which sugar to use in your recipe, what's the difference between brown sugar and raw sugar, and when do you use sanding sugar?
-Here are 6 varieties of sugar you may encounter in your baking adventures and the best ways to use them.
+Here are a few varieties of sugar you may encounter in your baking adventures and the best ways to use them.

 When a recipe simply calls for "sugar," more than likely you need granulated sugar.
 Sometimes referred to as table or white sugar, granulated sugar is a highly refined cane or beet sugar (all of the naturally present molasses has been removed).
 When stored properly, the fine crystals in granulated sugar will not cake together, making it ideal for measuring and baking breads, cookies, pies, and cakes.
 Caster (or castor) or superfine sugar is more finely granulated and dissolves instantly, and is a good choice for making meringues or sweetening a glass of iced tea.

 Also called powdered sugar and 10x sugar, this is granulated sugar that has been crushed into a fine powder.
 A small amount of cornstarch is typically added to prevent clumping.
 Like superfine sugar, confectioners' sugar dissolves rapidly, making it ideal when makings cake frostings, icings, and candy.
 It also looks beautiful dusted across baked desserts.